datacarpentry/astronomy-python/_episodes/03-motion.md

 Now that's starting to look like a tidal stream!

-To clean up the plot a little bit we can add two new Matplotlib:
+To clean up the plot a little bit we can add two new Matplotlib commands:
 * `axis` with the parameter `equal` sets up the axes so a unit is the same size along the `x` and `y` axes.